-Terminus is available for Mac OS X, Linux, and Windows 7 and 10.
+Terminus is available for Mac OS X and Linux

 php -vfrom a terminal application.